 Sheridan is the Cultural Capital of Wyoming, and features numerous galleries, exhibits, exhibitions, and art collections open to the public.
-Craft culture and makerspaces abound there's plenty of opportunity to have a hand's-on experience in shaping your own artistic vision (and vacation).
+Craft culture and makerspaces abound - there's plenty of opportunity to have a hands-on experience in shaping your own artistic vision (and vacation).

 Take Sheridan's self-guided Historic Walking Tour and enjoy more than 100 public art pieces and numerous buildings listed on the National Register of Historic Places.
-Maps are available at the Chamber of Commerce, Travel & Tourism Office, or Downtown Sheridan Association.
+Maps are available at the Chamber of Commerce, Visitor Center, or Downtown Sheridan Association.

-Stop by the WYO Theater to pick up tickets for tonight's show (whatever's on the marquee is sure to please).
+Stop by the WYO Theater to pick up tickets for tonight's show.
 When the WYO Theater opened in 1923 as the Lotus, newspaper headlines proclaimed it "Wyoming's Wonder Picture Palace!"
-The theater remains one of Sheridan's hallmark attractions.
+The theater remains one of Sheridan's hallmark attractions and each season features exciting new programs.
 More intimate performances often take place at the Carriage House Theater, on the grounds of the historic Trail End Historic Site.